CSRD

 ➡️ Trying to automate everything: Not everything needs to be automated.
 The key to identify what should be automated first is the update frequency.
 If a data point needs to be updated every day or every week, it probably needs to be automated.
 If the frequency is quarterly or yearly, probably not.

 ➡️ Forgetting about continuous improvement: The CSRD isn't just a static picture of your sustainability practices—it's about proving continuous improvement.
 Set goals, break them down into actions, and involve everyone.
+You will also have to produce regular reports.

 ➡️ Solely using excel: You must be equipped with a dedicated sustainability management software.
 It may sound like self-interested advice, but the software does not even have to be ROSE.
 The alternative of having a dedicated tool is generally using Excel, which leads to breaking the audit trail and generating mistakes due to manual entries and multiple file versions shared among stakeholders.
+Make sure to choose a software that guarantees at least the following:

 Ability to import source files from your information systems and manipulate the data into the platform.
 Note: without using templates!!
 That would be missing the point.